 As I said when I applied for your most generous award, I no longer do mammograms.
 I learned all about thermography and prefer that instead.
 Insurance does not cover it.
 I have never had any indication of breast cancer in the past, yet I do have fibrous breasts.
 My maternal grandmother died of breast cancer and one of my nieces has breast cancer now.
 Being a retired 72 year old, I am on a fixed income.
 I am truly thankful that the United Breast Cancer Foundation exists and has so kindly awarded me a grant to cover the full cost.MaryAnn

 Want to learn more about our programs?
-To get more information on Gifts-in-Kind, Organizational Grants, Educational Awareness, or to sign up to volunteer at one of our Gift-in-Kind events, fill out our contact form and choose the corresponding topic from our Subject drop-down menu.CONTACT US
+To get more information on Gifts-in-Kind, Organizational Grants, Educational Awareness, or to sign up to volunteer, fill out our contact form and choose the corresponding topic from our Subject drop-down menu.CONTACT US

 Lend Your Support